-Vancouver, British Columbia, is a picturesque city set against a backdrop of rugged mountains and fronting the Pacific Ocean.
+Vancouver, British Columbia, is a picturesque city set against a backdrop of rugged mountains and offers the perfect weekend destination.
 It has a diverse culture, a world-class culinary scene, and outdoor activities second to none.

 Before visiting metro Vancouver, you should know it is an expensive city, both to live in and visit.
 However, it offers year-round activities from skiing and snowboarding in winter to biking, hiking, and golfing in the warmer months.